Well, folks, I finally found it: for my money, the most cheerfully indecent, blatantly prurient film of the pre-Code era.

 And, most egregiously of all, a final shot of James Gleason’s atrophied keyster in gym shorts?
 Oh, would it weren’t so…

 If this gallery of offenses doesn’t leave you gobsmacked, how about the fact that Picture Play magazine declared, in their review of Search for Beauty, “Here’s a picture unreservedly recommended for the whole family.”
-The whole family of deviants, I’m assuming.
 How the hell did the reviewer miss the nudity?
 The near-nudity?
 The groping?
 The five solid minutes of soft-core flexing?
 Was he sitting behind a woman wearing a triple-decker hat?
 Was he on dope?
+Or was he pulling a prank on all those parents who were going to have to answer some mighty tough questions after the movie?

 Even the plot of Search for Beauty was built with raunchiness in mind.
 A bunch of con artists (sassy Gertrude Michaels, skinny James Gleason, and burly Robert Armstrong) zero in on a get-rich-quick scheme.
 They buy a bankrupt magazine, Health and Fitness, with the intention of turning it into a porno mag.